JensJoschi/variability_timing/methods.md

 Two new Perl scripts extracted daily minimum and maximum temperatures from all climate stations, and the daily mean was calculated in R from those values for all days and stations.
 This approach yielded a considerably bigger dataset (~12 million stations*months).
 As before, I calculated Amplitude, phase angle and annual average with a non-linear least-square regression, weighted mean winter and weighted standard deviation in winter onset.
 In addition, I calculated the correlation of temperature at winter onset with temperature 1,2, or three weeks before winter onset.
 However, as the correlation was on average 0, this procedure was dropped.
 I then calculated winter predictability: In a first attempt the last 31 days before winter onset of each year were aggregated and pearsons R was calculated.
 The climate at one station was considered predictable (high R) if 1) temperature declined more or less linearly, 2) the slope was consistent across years, and 3) there was little day-to-day variation.
 I used only years with at least 182 days of data, and concentrated only on years that actually reach winter as defined above.
 I excluded all stations that reach winter less than 3 times.
 This approach was replaced before doing the real analyses by using the standard deviation in slopes of the same regressions, as this seems statistically more sound.
 During analysis (after seeing that there seems to be no effect, but before including right random terms), I decided to supplement this by a calculation of environmental noise like Vasseur & Yodzis 2004 (Ecology).
+This approach takes the autocorrelation of temperature over the whole year, which is not the same as predictability of winter onset.
+But restricting the window in which to look to 1 month would not work, because then there is to little data to do the autocorrelation.

 As thresholds I used x=5°C and y = 10 days for an initial analysis.